JavenMW/Emissions/README.md

 Types of Exploratory Data Analysis:
 - Note relations between C02 emissions and other variables (and any correlations between independent variables)
 - Identify unique values within make, model, vehicle class, and transmission
-- Visualize outliers with box and whisker plots
 - Identify skewness with histograms
 - Make assumptions about my data to formulate a story